 This Incident would be assigned to the Commissioning Party and managed by the Migration Control Centre.
 Users affected by any such Incident will be notified through the Self-Service Interface as an Interested Party.

+The Commissioning Party will be required to resolve the Incident in accordance with the Incident Target Resolution Time described in the TMAD, whilst providing timely updates to DCC’s Service Management System.
+Once the Incident has been resolved, the Commissioning Party will then process the backlog.

 The Commissioning Party will also append the SMETS1Installation element in the Commissioning Outcome File to include the FailedStepNumber, as per Table 6.3 of the TMAD, which details the point at which an error occurred during the Commissioning phase.
 The recipients of the Commissioning Outcome File are the Requesting Party and the Responsible Supplier.
+For clarity, DCC would have concluded all attempts to recover and Commission the relevant SMETS1 devices successfully.

+The following supplier facing reports, detailed in the Migration Reporting Regime, will confirm the FailedStepNumber:

+Report 2 – ‘Migration Failures Occurring in the Reporting Period’.

+For the failed SMETS1 Installations that have been reported in the Commissioning Outcome File, the suppliers should consider replacing the SMETS1 Installations with SMETS2+.

 Table 8.7-1 of the TMAD